randyrossi/vicii-kawari/README.md

 NOTE: Strain relief on the cable is VERY important as it exits the machine.
 No matter the solution, it is imperative the cable not be allowed to pull on the board while it is in the socket.

 ## How accurate is it?
 To measure accuracy, I use the same suite of programs VICE (The Versatile Commodore Emulator) uses to catch regressions in their releases.
-Out of a total of 280 VIC-II tests, 280 are passing.
+Out of a total of 280 VIC-II tests, 280 are passing (at least by visual comparison).

 I can't test every program but it supports all the graphics tricks programmers used in their demos/games.
 It is safe to say it is a faithful reproduction of the original chips.